-There have been accusations of bullying with reports stating that Agarwal had been criticised over holding meetings very early and ‘communicating aggressively’ with staff on phone calls.
+There have been allegations of bullying with reports stating that Agarwal had been criticised over holding meetings very early and ‘communicating aggressively’ with staff on phone calls.

 Richard Houston, UK CEO for Deloitte, said: ‘After two years on the Executive and making a significant contribution to the firm’s people & purpose agenda, Dimple will be stepping down from her leadership roles.
 We’re grateful for what she’s achieved during her tenure.’

 In a statement, Deloitte said it had a ‘zero tolerance approach to bullying and harassment of any kind across the firm.
 We have worked hard to build a culture that encourages our people to speak up and raise concerns - and have the routes to do so - without fear of career penalty or other reprisal’.